Siemens X4E ‘Vectron’ DC (EU46)

 5 170 038, operated by DB Schenker Rail Polska, photographed near Warszawa Praga station on January 28, 2016.

-The family of ES64F4 and ES64U4 electric locomotives, developed by Siemens in 1990s and later put into production, proved to be a success.
-Known as ‘EuroSprinter’ or ‘Taurus’, these machines were sold to a number of European railway managements and are also used in Poland, by PKP and several private operators.
-However, they were designed mainly to comply with requirements of German and Austrian operators and a need to develop a more versatile and flexible locomotive was soon recognized.
+The family of ES64F4 and ES64U4 electric locomotives, developed by Siemens in early 1990s and later put into production, proved to be a success.
+Known as ‘EuroSprinter’ or ‘Taurus’, these machines were sold to 38 European railway managements and leasing companies.
+They are also used in Poland, by PKP and several private operators.
+Between 1991 and 2011 as many as 1330 examples were built.
+However, these locomotives were designed mainly to comply with requirements of German and Austrian operators and a need to develop a more versatile and flexible locomotive was soon recognized.
 Such machine could be cheaper and more suitable for open-access operators and lease companies throughout Europe.
 From the very beginning it was assumed that two basic variants should be developed, with maximum speed of 160 km/h and 200 km/h, respectively; new locomotive should have a multi-system capacity and was to be configurable, in order to satisfy individual needs of possible customers.

-Design work started in 2006 and the new project, known under its commercial name ‘Vectron’, was revealed in June 2010.
+Design work started in 2006 and the new project, known under its commercial name ‘Vectron’ (type X4E), was revealed in June 2010.
 First official presentation took place at the InnoTrans Fair in Berlin next September.
 Four basic configurations were developed, namely:

 - MS (multi-system, 6 400 MW AC / 5 200 MW DC, 200 km/h, two variants differing in equipment details);